jakub-simek/czech-georgica/README.md

-# czech-georgica
+# P. Vergilius Maro: Georgica
-New Czech verse translation of Virgil's Georgica
+## New Czech verse translation

+Work in progress.

+Free access, but all rights reserved.